What is a Misdemeanor & How LongDoes It Stay On Your Record?

 1. How Long Does It Take A Misdemeanor To Go Away?

 A misdemeanor does not go away.
-Despite being considered a criminal conviction, the court can permit you to have your misdemeanor sealed or expunged if some time has passed since its origin.
+The court can allow you to seal or expunge your misdemeanor.
+It is a criminal conviction, but some time must have passed since it.
 By petitioning for it, there is still hope of having that part of your past forgotten.

 2. What Is The Difference Between Sealing And Expunging?

-The difference between sealing and expunging is that sealing is the practice of securely locking records away, granting access to them solely to government or law enforcement agencies.
+Sealing and expunging are different.
+Sealing locks records away.
+Only government or law enforcement agencies can access them.
 Expungement eliminates your criminal past, protecting it from prying eyes.
 When you have had a record expunged, no one can access the information about your former legal issues.

 3. Does a Class C Misdemeanor Stay on Your Record?